LosBagros/roobet-scraper/readme.md

 # Roobet Websocket Scraper

-I made simple websocket scraper that scrapes [roobet.party](https://roobet.party/) and sends data to db.
+Simple websocket scraper that scrapes [roobet.party](https://roobet.party/) and sends data to db.
 I don't have enough skills and the code is trash, but it works.
 It also has a lot of bugs, sometimes websocket just disconnects.